borneelphukan/VisioBoard/README.md

 ## Overview

-The ML Dashboard is designed to provide a scalable user interface for visualizing and analyzing machine learning algorithms.
+The VisioBoard Dashboard is designed to provide a scalable user interface for visualizing and analyzing machine learning algorithms.
 The goal is to facilitate a comprehensive understanding of model performance through interactive features, making model evaluation more accurate and insightful.

 ## Features